Bill Ramsey: The Southend Werewolf

 A Brief Pause

 For nearly fifteen years after that terrifying incident, nothing even remotely similar happened in the life of Bill Ramsey.
-He had grown up, got married and became a doting father of three.
+He had grown up, got married, and became a doting father of three.
 The first two years of his marriage though were plagued by nightmares.
 Each dream was the same and the results ended up identical as well.
 Ramsey always awoke in a cold sweat and was overwhelmed by feelings of dread and unease.
 In his dream, he was always a few steps behind his wife, who would then turn to face him and run away in extreme terror.
 It was only in 1967 that these dreams ended.
 18 months on, and Bill woke one night to hear what he thought was panting of a wild animal somewhere inside the bedroom.
 He was correct.
 It was Bill himself.

 The Southend Werewolf Returns

 Once again there was a lull in activity for approximately fifteen years.
 It was now 1983 and Bill was out with some friends at a local pub.
 After several drinks, Bill began to feel the same icy chills that first manifested much earlier in his life.
 He made an excuse and headed to the lavatory.
-Once there he checked himself in the mirror and saw a wolf looking back at him.
+Once there he checked himself in the mirror and saw a werewolf looking back at him.

 This was just a precursor as to what was to happen on their way home.
 In the car ride home, and without any warning, Bill began to growl and immediately turned to his fellow passenger.
 Both hands twisted into claws and Ramsey tried to bite the leg of his friend.
 The designated driver didn’t panic.
 He brought the car to a stop and made attempts to get the raging Bill out of the back of the car.
 It still took several minutes and quite a bit of effort to finally get Bill out of the car.
 By now the frenzy had dissipated.